nogw/findrs/README.md

 findrs

-### uma CLI simples para obter informaçoes de arquivos, igual grep
+---

+### a simple CLI to get file information, like grep